-The organizational meeting is to be called by a majority of board members, and they’re required to give a minimum of five days notice by mail to each director named in the Certificate of Incorporation before holding the meeting.
+The organizational meeting is to be called by a majority of board members, and they’re required to give a minimum of five days notice by mail to each director named in the Public Records Filing before holding the meeting.

 Businesses that mix personal and business finances together risk losing their liability protections, so your corporation will need its own bank account.
 In addition, a corporate bank account is essential for easily accepting payments, paying bills and holding funds.